tomperr/ctf/dc-1/write-up.md

 ![Homepage](screenshots/4.jpg)

 After a taking a look at it, it seems to be a basic Drupal site.
-I din't find any clue while browsing on pages.
+I didn't find any clue while browsing on pages.
 I won't try basic exploit like SQL injection in login / register form, Drupal is not that bad.
 The easiest thing is to search an exploit on the internet.

 Big deal!
 Exploit called 'Drupageddon' seems cool to get a backdoor.
 I will use Metasploit to use this one.